 Payments to the Fiscal Office may be in the form of cash, cashier's check, personal check, or money order payable to Texas A&M University at Galveston (or TAMUG).
 All checks and money orders are accepted subject to final payment.
-Credit cards are not accepted for tuition/fee payments.
+The Discover credit card is accepted for tuition/fee payments.